g0v-data/g0v-hackmd-archive/notes/TNt0Dx7ARLSvsIwI3dVDtw.md

 export default Firework;
 ```
-We use the `useRef` hook in this component to get a reference to the containing `div`, that will be showing the firework effects.
-When this component is unmounted, the `useEffect` hook is employed to clear out the firework animation upon mounting and dismounting it.
+There is a color JavaScript function named `Firework` in the above code block.
+The necessary React hooks (`useEffect` and `useRef`) and `Fireworks` library are imported into this function as required by it.
+Consequently, a reference `(containerRef)` was created using the `useRef` method inside this function.
+When the component mounts, a new `Fireworks` instance is created using the `useEffect` hook with specific options like rocket point, hue range, delay, and speed among others.
+Fireworks will be shown in the `container` being referred to; the fireworks effect will stop when the component unmounts; the component gives back a division styled in such a way that it covers the entire viewport and serves as a `container` for fireworks display; in the end, `Firework` component is exported as the default export.

 ### Adding the Firework Effect Logic Using the Imported Library
-Inside the `useEffect` hook, the Fireworks instance is initialized using both the reference to the container and defined options for firework effects.
+Inside the `useEffect` hook, the `Fireworks` instance is initialized using both the reference to the `container` and defined options for firework effects.
 We ensure that an animation demonstrating fireworks will halt if the component gets removed by use of the `useEffect` hook by returning a cleanup function.

-To make the fireworks go off, you must include the fireworks component in our primary app.
+To make the fireworks go off, you must include the `fireworks` component in our primary app.
 Locate the `App.js` file and import the Firework component as the first thing in it:

 ```javascript
 import Firework from "./Firework";
 ```
+The code snippet above imports `Firework` from the `Fireworks` directory, and is an import statement for a JavaScript `ES6` module.
+Instead of having to specify the path through which JavaScript should import a file within the same directory, developers can use a default import, which is contained in the same Firework directory `(./)`.

-Then add the Firework component to the [JSX](https://legacy.reactjs.org/docs/introducing-jsx.html) that is returned by the `App` component:
+Next, add the Firework component to the [JSX](https://legacy.reactjs.org/docs/introducing-jsx.html) that is returned by the `App` component:

 ```javascript
 function App() {